 (For smart advice on getting funky odors out of gym clothes, see “How to De-Stink Your Sweats“.)

 Yes.
 Sweating too little — a condition called anhidrosis — can be life-threatening, because the lack of sweat can lead to heat exhaustion or heat stroke.

-Anhidrosis happens when your sweat glands stop working.
+Anhidrosis occurs when your sweat glands stop working.
 It may be caused by nerve damage, burns, certain medications, genetics, or dehydration.

 If anhidrosis affects only a small area of your body, it’s typically not harmful.
-If you can’t sweat from a large area of your body, however, it’s wise to seek professional counsel.
+If you can’t sweat from a large area of your body, however, it’s wise to seek medical counsel.